Not many colleges in Rhode Island offer Physics as a major. Just 2 to be precise.

 Every student pursuing a degree in Physics needs to look into Brown University.
 Brown University offers graduate degrees in physics for those interested in an advanced degree.
 Positioned in Providence, Rhode Island, this university is right for young people who thrive in a city setting.

-Graduates from the drama & theater arts at Brown University make top salaries compared to their peers.
 About 84.0% of the teachers at Brown work full time, which means they should have plenty of time to work with students in their class.
+Brown University is known for its success of military students and is ranked 427 best in the nation for veterans.
 Videos from Brown could be a good way to explore university.

 Every student who is interested in Physics has to take a look at University of Rhode Island.
 Students from the physics major at University of Rhode Island get 1.9% more than the standard college grad with the same degree.
 It is found in the suburban area of Kingston, Rhode Island.